Symptoms of Heel Spurs and Treatments

 Have you ever had heel spurs?
-It’s quite common today, usually caused by a very small bone that forms on the heel.
-It causes pain and prevents you from performing your daily activities.
+It’s quite common these days.
+They are usually caused by a very small bone that forms on the heel.
+Pain is one of the symptoms of heel spurs.
+This can be so severe that it prevents you from performing your daily activities as usual.
 To recover completely, you should be patient and follow these guidelines.
 Let us explain.

-Why do we get these so-called “heel spurs?”
+Why do we get these so-called “heel spurs?”nuisancesmall spiny bone

 What are the symptoms of heel spurs?